msoos/cav2025/README.md

 ```

 You can examine that script to ensure that indeed everything gets rebuilt from
-source.
+source that isn't a well-known library like the GNU multiprecision library.
 The build script calls other build scripts that wipe all compiled files
 and rebuild everything from scratch.
-It builds everything needed, from cadical
+It builds everything needed, from CaDiCal
-to cadiback to arjun, approxmc, breakid, ganak, etc. All these are provided and
+to CadiBack to Arjun, Approxmc, BreakID, Ganak, etc. All these are provided and
 publicly available.
 In fact, all of them are a git repository, with public GIT
 commits.
 You can check them out.
 All are either MIT or LGPLv2 licensed.
 In
 fact, only BreakID (more precisely, its bliss library) is LGPLv2, and it's not